event-worker/event-worker-host/README.md

 allow the logged in users to post new events without using the admin backend.
 Update permalinks after this.
 ####3.3 Change API endpoint
-Set the API endpoint if needed in the `Event Worker Options`.
+Set the new API endpoint if needed in the `Event Worker Options`.